esarkarov/tasky-ai/documents/project-spec.md

 ### System Architecture

-_Due to the BaaS architecture, Tasky AI does not have multiple internal containers.
+_Tasky AI does not have multiple internal containers.
 The system consists of a single web application that communicates directly with external services.._

 - **Tasky AI Web Application** [React.js]
 - Single-page web application.